MishalRoy/Diana/simple_light/README.md

                              //Wifi password
                              const char* password = "********";

-4. Enter message 'LEDON' into string variable message_on to turn on builtin LED and 'LEDOFF' into string variable message_off to turn off builtin LED.
+4. Enter message 'LEDON' into string variable message_on and 'LEDOFF' into string variable message_off. ( These messages will be received by ESP8266 from Diana App to turn on and turn off builtin LED ).

                               //Message to turn on builtin_Led
                               String message_on="LEDON";